STORYMIRROR

 towards a history yet unborn,

-that crushes the many under its wheels,
+that crushes the many at the hands of

 the powerful few?
-Will you be the

 But no matter!
-Your face, mythical, carved
+Your face, near mythical, carved

-In stone, betrays nothing of the scorpions
+In stone, betrays nothing of the

 crawling around in your brain.

-Your body, (sleek as a panther waiting to spring), is at perfect rest,
+Your body is at perfect rest,

-You know the art of saving
+for you know the art

-your strength like a
+of conserving your strength like a tense,

-tightly wound-up coil of steel.
+the tightly wound-up coil of steel.

 Hark! the drums roll and the trumpets blare!